A dataset of primary nasopharyngeal carcinoma MRI with multi-modalities segmentation: Background Summary

-We presented a dataset of 277 patients with a clinical and pathological diagnosis of NPC with corresponding MR imaging axial slices including three contrasts: T1-weighted, T2-weighted, and contrast-enhanced T1-weighted which were through consistency test.
+We presented a dataset of 277 patients with a clinical and pathological diagnosis of NPC with corresponding MR imaging axial slices including three sequences: T1-weighted, T2-weighted, and contrast-enhanced T1-weighted.
 The data included the laboratory examination regarding EBV status, biopsy results, and progression-free survival in the five-year follow-up period.